Correlation effects obtained from optical spectra of Fe-pnictides using an extended Drude-Lorentz model analysis

 The correlation effects can be estimated from the obtained $I^2B(\omega)$.
 The mass renormalization factor ($\lambda$) caused by the correlations can be estimated from $I^2B(\omega)$ using the well-known formula, $\lambda \equiv 2\int^{\omega_c}_0[I^2B(\omega)/\omega] \:d\omega$, where $\omega_c$ is the cutoff frequency.
 In our case, $\omega_c$ is 100 meV because $I^2B(\omega)$ is negligibly small above 100 meV.
 The estimated mass renormalization factor of this sample is 1.41.
 From this quantity, one can obtain separate spectral weights for the coherent and incoherent components\cite{hwang:2008a}.
 The coherent and incoherent components correspond to $1/(1+\lambda)$ and $\lambda/(1+\lambda)$ fractions of the total spectral weight of charge carriers, respectively.
 Specifically, the coherent and incoherent components account for 41\% and 59\% of the total spectral weight of the charge carriers for this optimally doped sample ($x$ = 0.40), respectively.

 We apply the ED-Lorentz model to the two underdoped ($x$ = 0.29 and 0.36) and one overdoped ($x$ = 0.51) samples.
 We also used two (sharp and broad) Gaussian functions for $I^2B(\omega)$.
-The underdoped samples may have psuedogaps\cite{xu:2011,moon:2012}; nevertheless, we do not include pseudogap in our model.
-In Fig. \ref{fig2}, we show data and fits of four K-doped Ba-122 samples, including the optimally doped sample ($x =$ 0.40), at 50 K. The overall shapes of the real parts of optical conductivities of the four samples are similar: a sharp increase below 50 meV, a broad shoulder below 200 meV, and a broad absorption peak near 500 meV.
+The underdoped samples may have pseudogaps\cite{xu:2011,moon:2012,wang:2012,marsik:2013}; nevertheless, for now, we do not include pseudogap in our model.
+In a later paragraph, we include the pseudogaps in the analysis to show pseudogap effects on the resulting $I^2B(\omega)$ (see Fig. \ref{fig5}).
+In Fig. \ref{fig3}, we show data and fits of four K-doped Ba-122 samples, including the optimally doped sample ($x =$ 0.40), at 50 K. The overall shapes of the real parts of optical conductivities of the four samples are similar: a sharp increase below 50 meV, a broad shoulder below 200 meV, and a broad absorption peak near 500 meV.